Bugines Batik Costume

 $

-10 products
+6 products

-However, while contemporary batik is influenced by and draws inspiration from the past, it differs significantly from the more conventional and formal designs of the past.
-To apply the wax and dyes, the artist can employ a broad range of techniques, including spraying, etching, discharging, cracking, and marbling, as well as a number of instruments, including copper and wooden stamps, brushes, and stencils, among others.
-She can also use a variety of wax formulas with varying resist qualities, such as soy wax, beeswax, and paraffin wax, as well as natural and synthetic colors on a variety of different surfaces.
+However, while contemporary batik is influenced by and draws inspiration from the past, it differs significantly from the more conventional and formal designs of the previous versions in the past.
+To apply the wax and dyes, the artists can employ a broad range of factors below to create a perfect batik costume or dress and sell it in a costume shop:

 Buginese People